-Call (608) 265-8886 to schedule a pre-injury baseline test for athletes 12 years old and older, if your school or organization does not offer them.
+Call (608) 265-8886 to schedule a pre-concussion baseline test for athletes 12 years old and older, if your school or organization does not offer them.

-ImPACT is a user-friendly computer-based testing program specifically designed for the management of sports-related concussion that records an athlete's health history, current symptoms and neuropsychological data.
+ImPACT is a user-friendly computer based testing program specifically designed as a tool in the management of sport related concussion.
+It records the athlete’s health history, current concussion symptoms and neurocognitive data.
+This test measures verbal and visual memory, processing speed, and reaction time.
 The test takes approximately 25 minutes to complete.

 Taking the Baseline Test